-Thirty years ago, in 1987, I embarked on my first major public arts commission, the Alexandra Palace Murals, so I thought it was about time I wrote it up….
+Thirty-five years ago, in 1987, I embarked on my first major public arts commission, the Alexandra Palace Murals, so I thought it was about time I wrote it up….-five

 The Alexandra Palace Murals were painted in Keim Mineral Paints, probably one of the most durable and permanent paints available.
 The images were collected from historical research from contemporary illustrations, photographs and descriptions in the palaces own extensive archive and that of the Bruce Castle museum in Tottenham.
 Three months were spent working into the night by spotlight and over weekends to finish the murals in time – the only contractors in the vast rebuilding programme to do so.

 The Peoples Palace was planned as a palace for the people of North London after the success of the Crystal Palace.
 Construction was completed and the Palace for the People officially opened for Queen Victoria’s birthday in 1873.

 Tragically the first palace burnt down just 16 days after the opening.
 The palace was then rebuilt and re-opened in 1875.

 If you look in the crowd scene on the centre left edge you will see a youthful self portrait of myself and the other artists.

 Gardens covering 220 acres were laid out by Alexander McKenzie, at the time of opening the zoological gardens were a fascinating site.
 Featuring exotic animals such as ostriches and apes, today it seems that the Victorian visitors in their bustles and top hats are somewhat exotic.